pawanpaudel93/web-bundlr/README.md

 ### VueJS & NuxtJS
 > VueJS

-<span style='color: green;'>RECOMMENDED</span>: Use router in hash mode in vue apps.
+>><span style='color: green;'>RECOMMENDED</span>: Use router in hash mode in vue apps.

 Modify vue.config.js or vue.config.ts to include the following config:
 ```
 publicPath: "./" // default is /
 ```
-Now you can create the production build.
-For vue run
+Now, run the following command to create the production build.
 ```
 npm run build